There is no beating around the bush – trekking the Kokoda Track is tough.

 - Constant attention to foot placement;

-Plus, Brisbane trekkers can train with us on any given Sunday as we prepare for the Track (more information below).
+Plus, Brisbane trekkers can join in endurance training sessions with us on any given Saturday as we prepare for the Track (more information below).

-The fitter you are the more you will enjoy the experience.
-Our Trek Leader and Back Track Director, Ray Baker, runs regular training sessions in Brisbane on Sunday for anyone booked on ANY Back Track trip.
-Ask about it when you book and read Ray’s tips and blog – here.
+The higher your level of endurance, the more you will enjoy the experience.
+Our Trek Leader and Back Track Director, Ray Baker, runs regular endurance training sessions in Brisbane on Saturday for anyone booked on ANY Back Track trip.

-Your personal training program should commence as soon as you book your trek.
-Once committed, make your Kokoda Track fitness preparation part of your daily lifestyle.
+Your personal endurance training program should commence as soon as you book your trek.
+Once committed, make your Kokoda Track endurance preparation part of your daily lifestyle.

 - Firstly, you should evaluate your current health and fitness situation.
 Over many years we have had people say to us they are fit because their job requires them to be ‘active’, or, they are fit because they are ‘on their feet’ and walking around all day.
 This may only prove that they are fit enough for their job.

-- For many potential trekkers, the fitness level required to undertake a challenging trek is beyond their level of experience to gauge.
-If you have doubts about your current fitness level and therefore your ability to complete the Track, we encourage you to contact us by email or phone.
+- For many potential trekkers, the endurance level required to undertake a challenging trek is beyond their level of experience to gauge.
+If you have doubts about your current endurance level and therefore your ability to complete the Track, we encourage you to contact us by email or phone.
 We are always happy, ready and willing to assist.

-- With your health, consider your age, old sport injuries, bad knees, sore ankles etc..
-A doctor should always be consulted and a medical checkup is highly recommended before undertaking any difficult trek, or commencing any training schedule.
+- With your health, consider your age, old sports injuries, bad knees, sore ankles and the like.
+A doctor should always be consulted and a medical check-up is highly recommended before undertaking any difficult trek or commencing any training schedule.

-If you are not participating in some form of regular cardio vascular exercise either within a sporting team or within a personal training regime, it may well be that you are not fit enough at this stage to enjoy the Kokoda experience.
-When you book a Kokoda Track trek with Back Track, a detailed, simple to follow 3 month Training Schedule is provided in your Confirmation Kit.
-This Training Schedule illustrates how to start your own personal walking training program, wherever you live.
+When you book a Kokoda Track trek with Back Track, a detailed, simple to follow 3-month Endurance Training Schedule is provided in your Confirmation Kit.
+This Schedule illustrates how to start your own personal walking training program, wherever you live.
 As an absolute minimum, a 3 month, personal walking program is required.

 In addition, Back Track has a 1300 Kokoda Assist phone number.
-This number immediately puts you in contact with an experienced Kokoda Leader who is only too happy to assist you with any questions you have during your pre trip preparations and assist in designing a program for you.
-Remember it may take you , more than the minimum 3 months most people require as a minimum to achieve a good level of fitness.
+This number immediately puts you in contact with an experienced Kokoda Leader who is only too happy to assist you with any questions you have during your pre-trip preparations and assist in designing a program for you.
+Remember, it may take you more than the minimum 3 months required to achieve a good level of endurance.

-If you’re fit, everything usually falls into place.
-You may be cold, wet, tired, hungry, lonely, despondent, feeling ill or carrying a slight injury at some stage during the trek.
-The effects of these setbacks can be eased if you’re fit.
+If you have endurance, everything usually falls into place.
+You may be wet, tired, cold, despondent, feeling ill or carrying a slight injury at some stage during the trek.
+However, if you’ve put in the time and have a high level of fitness and endurance you will be able to handle the effects of these small setbacks and the Track ahead.